ElephtAI/Learning-Notes/Paper_sum.md

 * **Abstract**:

-> We propose a new method for embedding graphs while preserving directed edge information.
+> We propose a new method for **embedding graphs** while preserving **directed** edge information.
 Learning such continuous-space vector representations (or embeddings) of nodes in a graph is an important first step for using network information (from social networks, user-item graphs, knowledge bases, etc.) in many machine learning tasks.
-Unlike previous work, we (1) explicitly model an edge as a function of node embeddings, and we (2) propose a novel objective, the "graph likelihood", which contrasts information from sampled random walks with non-existent edges.
-Individually, both of these contributions improve the learned representations, especially when there are memory constraints on the total size of the embeddings.
+Unlike previous work, we

+* > (1) explicitly model an edge as a function of node embeddings
+* > (2) propose a novel objective, the "**graph likelihood**", which contrasts information from sampled random walks with non-existent edges.

+> Individually, both of these contributions improve the learned representations, especially when there are memory constraints on the total size of the embeddings.
 When combined, our contributions enable us to significantly improve the state-of-the-art by learning more concise representations that better preserve the graph structure.
-We evaluate our method on a variety of link-prediction task including social networks, collaboration networks, and protein interactions, showing that our proposed method learn representations with error reductions of up to 76% and 55%, on directed and undirected graphs.
+We evaluate our method on a variety of **link-prediction** task including social networks, collaboration networks, and protein interactions, showing that our proposed method learn representations with error reductions of up to 76% and 55%, on directed and undirected graphs.
 In addition, we show that the representations learned by our method are quite space efficient, producing embeddings which have higher structure-preserving accuracy but are 10 times smaller.

 * **Key notes**:
+    - <u>**Main contributions**</u>:
+        - **[1]** explicitly model a **directed edge function** -> **[low-rank affine projects]** on a manifold that is produced by a DNN (`use DNN to map nodes onto a low-dimensional manifold`) + (`define a function between two nodes as a projection in the manifold coordinates`)
+            - **[i]** $f()$ removes <u>degrees of freedom</u> as it passes an embedding through the DNN activation functions
+            - **[ii]** reduces overfitting and improve generalization (*as f can contrain the embeddings with less degrees of freedom*)
+            - **[iii]** hidden layers inf find correlations in the data, as many graphnodes have similar connections
+        - **[2]** propose a new objective function, **the graph likelihood** -> <u>joinly maximizing the edge function and the manifold</u> (*inspired from MLE in logistic regression*)
+        - **[3]** improve the SOTA on learning continuous graph representation, especailly on **directed graphs** while producing significantly **smaller** representation
+        - learn an asymmetric transformation of the nodes -> combined for any pair of nodes to moedel the strength of their directed relationships
+        - Adjacency (non-embedding) Baselines: `Jaccard Coefficient`, `Common Neighbors`, `Adamic Adar`
+        - Embedding methods: `Laplacian EigenMaps`, `node2vec`, `DNGR`
+    - <u>**Other Notes**</u>:
+        - <u>continuous space representations</u>: leanr a vector space that highly preserve the graph structure
+        - traditional ***eigen*** methods learn embeddings that `minimize the euclidean distance of the connected nodes`
+        - shortcomings of embedding method (like random wlak):
+            - do not explictly model deges
+            - unable to capture asymmetic relationships (different direction of edges)
+    - <u>**Use cases**</u>:
+        * **link-prediction** in `social network`, `collaboration network` and `protein interaction`
+        * *followers* and *followees*
-    -
+    - <u>**Further directions**</u>:
+        - further investigation for learning continuous representation of graphs

 ---